Tornadoes of 2022: July 22–23 (China)

-A rain-wrapped EF2 tornado struck the city of Shangqiu, Henan Province, China on the afternoon of July 22, heavily damaging factories, tossing vehicles, and downing trees and power lines.
+A rain-wrapped EF3 tornado struck the city of Shangqiu, Henan Province, China on the afternoon of July 22, heavily damaging factories, tossing vehicles, and downing trees and power lines.
 Numerous homes and large brick residential structures were damaged, some had their roofs torn off, and a few sustained collapse of their top floor exterior walls.
 Crops were damaged in fields, metal truss transmission towers were blown over, and several people were injured.
 The next day, a tornado was successfully chased and recorded for the first time by Chinese native storm chasers and severe weather researchers near Bayannur, Northern China.
 The researchers were able to collect valuable scientific data while the tornado was on the ground.
 The tornado occurred in a remote, unpopulated area, and no known damage occurred.

 July 23–24 (Canada)

 At around 6 pm EST on the evening of July 23, an EF2 tornado passed through sections of the municipalities of St.Adolphe-d'Howard and St-Agathe-des-Monts, in the Laurentides region of Quebec.
-Countless large trees were snapped or uprooted as the tornado moved through densely-forested areas, power poles were snapped, garages were damaged or destroyed, and multiple homes suffered heavy roof damage.
+Countless large trees were snapped or uprooted as the tornado moved through densely forested areas, power poles were snapped, garages were damaged or destroyed, and multiple homes suffered heavy roof damage.
 One house had its roof removed entirely, also sustaining partial exterior wall failure.
 Two other tornadoes, which were rated EF1 and EF0, were also confirmed in the area, both of which caused relatively minor tree damage.
 The next day, another EF2 tornado caused significant tree and structural damage in central-eastern Ontario along the Highway 7 corridor.
 The tornado passed near Madoc and Tweed before striking the small community of Actinolite, where multiple homes had extensive roof and siding damage, and one house had most of its roof torn off.
 A church in town had its steeple blown off, while some small cabins and sheds were destroyed.
 Wide swaths of trees were flattened as the tornado moved through remote forested areas elsewhere along the path, and large barns and outbuildings were completely destroyed.
 An RV trailer was overturned, and a pickup truck was thrown 25 m, resulting in multiple injuries.
 Maximum wind speeds from this tornado were estimated at 190 km/h.
 An EF1 tornado that caused tree damage occurred near Parham as well.
 A total of five tornadoes were confirmed.

 August

-There were 35 confirmed tornadoes in the United States in the month of August.

-August 1

-An EF2 tornado impacted the Dallas, West Virginia area on August 1.
-The tornado destroyed a barn, a shed, and a camper, inflicted major roof damage to a church, and snapped or uprooted numerous large trees.
-Near Rogersville, Pennsylvania, a high-end EF0 tornado collapsed a barn, overturned a camper, tore siding off a house, and downed trees.
-Other weak tornadoes also touched down in Illinois and Michigan.